Last Updated on: by

 How can you invest ethically?

-The number of ETFs (Exchange Traded Funds) or trackers investing in sustainable indexes is increasing, over 253 at the time of writing.
+The number of funds and ETFs (Exchange Traded Funds) or trackers investing in sustainable indexes is increasing, over 253 at the time of writing.
 The market share is still small though.
 At the end of September, the total amount was 47.3 billion USD worldwide.
 The total market for ETFs is 5,780 billion, which means a market share of 0.8%.
 With traditional investment funds, sustainable investing is becoming more established.
 In Belgium, the market share was already above 10% last year.